-To ensure a coordinated action in creating the widest collaboration among pediatric and adult metabolic physicians and patient associations at EU level, MetabERN will facilitate and harmonize patients’ access to diagnosis and best treatment by fulfilling and improving the following transversal activities:
+To ensure a coordinated action in creating the widest collaboration among paediatric and adult metabolic physicians and patient associations at EU level, MetabERN will facilitate and harmonise patients’ access to diagnosis and best treatment by fulfilling and improving the following transversal activities:

 The implementation of new-born screening programmes is indicating that early diagnosis and immediate start of today available treatments can improve the health outcome and prevent severe health burden of affected individuals.
 However, less than 5% of known IMDs are currently included in newborn screening programmes in Europe, and there is a need for the harmonisation of national programmes.
 MetabERN aims to harmonise diagnosis, prevention, screening, and treatment of IMDs across Europe and to interact with pertinent stakeholders to facilitate the access to early detection and prevention services (screening and genetic tests).

 Due to the strong biochemical background of the MetabERN HCPs, in collaboration with the ERNDIM, SSIEM and the ESGLD (www.esgld.org), extension of the existing newborn screening (NBS) and new disease identification programmes will be developed.

 MetabERN collaborates with patient organisations to improve the safety and quality of care.
 The production of guidelines and clinical pathway will further improves the diagnostic and treatment abilities of medical centres.

 The development of an easy-to-access, electronic platforms and the dissemination of pocket-book guides will allow for standardisation of care and growing awareness of IMDs.